 - 12.1 The Bank is committed to ensuring that no one suffers any detrimental treatment as a result of refusing to take part in bribery or corruption, or suffer any for reporting in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future, in accordance with the Whistleblowing Policy. - 12.2 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-Those who believe they have suffered any such treatment should inform the Chief Compliance Officer immediately through appropriate channel for redress.
+Those who believe they have suffered any such treatment should report immediately through the appropriate channels for redress.